ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ### Show only the annotations of certain genes

-Before we start to create our own annotation subset, we first take a look at what Gviz generates.
-The `GeneRegionTrack` stores the annotation at slot `range`.
+Before we start to create our own annotation subset, we first take a look at what Gviz generated.
+The `GeneRegionTrack` track store its annotation data at slot `range`.

 ```rout
 > grtrack@range